MyFerretDrinksBeer/YoutubeColor/README.md

 ***IMPORTANT***

 If you want to actually use this extension you could either..
 1. Go to the chrome store and download it for free
 2. Clone this repository and unzip the color-picker jQuery plugin folder, then go to "chrome://extensions" -> enable developer mode -> load unpacked -> choose folder

+***DETAILS***
+Author:
+-Conner Allen

+Type:
+-Chrome extension

+Written in:
+-Javascript/jQuery (and a bit of html/css for extension pop-up)

+Purpose:
+-Create, save, and change color themes for YouTube

+Comments:
+-Feel free to change, adapt, add any kind of content you please.
+This is all open souce for anyone who wants to tweak it to their liking.
+If you find any bugs, issues, or changes you would like to propose, please email me at "ytcolorsforme@gmail.com".